Mouleas/Q-mate/Help Document.md

   <li>User can get the helpline number of any state in india by just choosing their state.</li>

-  <li>User can download the documentation of their medicine practices Eg/..(Allopathy, Siddha, Ayurvda etc...).</li>
+  <li>User can download the documentation of their medicine practices.
+Eg/..(Allopathy, Siddha, Ayurvda etc...).</li>

   <li>User can get a better understanding about Covid19 quarantine by pictorial representation.</li></ol>